 Program Manager/Center Director

-In 2012, Jonathan joined the USC Division of Student Affairs as the Assistant Director for APASS and now serves as the Center Director.
-Jonathan has served in leadership positions within NASPA, conducted various research projects, published articles focused on marginalized student populations and international higher education, and has continued to present at both regional and national conferences.
+In 2012, Jonathan joined the USC Division of Student Affairs as the Assistant Director for APASS and since 2016 serves as the Center Director.
+Jonathan has served in leadership positions within USC, NASPA, conducted various research projects, published articles focused on marginalized student populations and international higher education, and has continued to present at both regional and national conferences.
 His dissertation focused on the well-being of Asian American college students at elite universities, and was awarded the Rossier School of Education Dissertation of Distinction.
 Jonathan now teaches for Rossier’s M.Ed.
 PASA program.

 Get to know Jonathan more: